preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 For more technical information about deleting pages, see the bottom of this description.

-Here's how to delete a page:
+Here's how to delete (archive) a page:

 1. Go to the page (if it's a page you haven't published you must edit any page and then open the edit navigation to go to the page to delete).
 2. Edit the page.